Gianluca Demartini, Ph.D.

 Here you can find some information on how to apply for a PhD position indicating me as your supervisor.

-I am currently based at the University of Sheffield, UK.
+I am currently based at the University of Queensland, Australia.
 You can find the formal application process for PhD students here.

 My research work focuses on Crowdsourcing and Human Computation.
 I build hybrid human-machine information systems that can scale over large amounts of data and selectively crowdsource some data items for which machine-based algorithms do not have high confidence.